lheywang/WirelessSpeaker/README.md

 - WiFi (UPNP)
 - USB (only work for slave enabled board as the RPI Zero.
 Does not work on the RPi classic boards)

+## Disclaimer
+In this repo, I used some lib's developped by others.
+They're under */includes/ folder.
+You may find a Link to their source repo as well as their License.
+All of the edit are specified on a EDIT file near the library.

 ## PCB :
 The PCB is responsible for all of the electricals interractions, such as :
 - RPi to the DAC (PCM5252)